 Has this ever happened to you?
 You have reacted to something a student says or does and would have wished you would have taken the time to listen gray and think gray before responding and making a decision?

 Thinking gray requires us to gather as much information as possible through listening before we make our decision.
-Then, we can use empathy to make a decision which includes the stories of all involved.
+Then, we can use empathy to make a decision that includes the stories of all involved.
 Ultimately, this decision should be what we believe is best for everyone involved and one which follows our integrity.

 Show We Care

-There’s an old expression often used in education: “Kids don’t care how much you know, until they know how much you care.”
+There’s an old expression often used in education: “Kids don’t care how much you know until they know how much you care.”

 One of the best ways to show we care about someone is to listen to them.
 When we take the initiative to listen, it will open up doors and allow us to mentor our students and lead them more effectively.

 Finally, using listening and empathy as leaders allows us to help others find their own greatness.

 Really, this is our job as educators.